 As a liberal arts colleges go, Dartmouth is rather conservative.
 Founded by a minister, chartered by a king, the New Hampshire college seems as buttoned-down as its brick facades.
 Dr. Seuss went here, as did TV’s Mr. Rogers but more typical alumni include 164 Congressmen, three cabinet members, and countless corporate CEOs.
 Dartmouth also hosted the fraternity made notorious in “Animal House.”

-But enter the Baker Library, pass the students staring into phones, and head downstairs. . .
+But walk into the Baker Library, past students staring into phones, and head downstairs. . .
 There in the basement stands what one art historian called “the most significant mural decoration ever made in our country.”

 During the depths of the Depression, Jose Clemente Orozco came to Dartmouth from his native Mexico.
 The Baker Library was new and needed decoration.
-Orozco was given $500 in Rockefeller money (Nelson Rockefeller was a Dartmouth alum) to show students how the old art of fresco — paint applied to wet plaster — was being revived by Mexican muralists.
+Orozco was given $500 in Rockefeller money (Nelson Rockefeller was a Dartmouth alum) to show students how the old art of fresco — paint applied to wet plaster — had been revived by Mexican muralists.

 Short and stocky, with thick glasses, Orozco looked as bookish as the students who watched him work from a wooden scaffold.
 But he had survived an impoverished childhood and the bloody Mexican Revolution.
 “The world was torn apart around us,” he remembered.
 “Troop convoys passed on their way to slaughter.
 Trains were blown up.”

-The Revolution turned Orozco into a political painter infusing his work with myth, history, and “art at the service of the Worker.”
-So when, after three months in Europe, he returned to Dartmouth to begin his fiery epic, old Yankee money was (ahem!) concerned.
+The Revolution turned Orozco into a political painter making “art at the service of the Worker.”
+So when he began painting his fiery epic, old Yankee money was (ahem!) concerned.

-Dartmouth’s president had written to a friend, acknowledging that Orozco was “a flaming red communist.”
+Dartmouth’s president knew that Orozco was “a flaming red communist.”
 Yet Ernest Hopkins was not afraid of ideas.
 Hopkins had grown up struggling, working in granite quarries before using his own Dartmouth education to enter business.
 He had come to believe “it was not the form of a man’s activity or even his association which defined either good or bad citizenship but rather what was the nature of the man himself.”
-Now the lifelong Republican defended the “flaming red communist” and his right to free speech.
+Now the lifelong Republican defended the “communist” and his right to free speech.

 Responding to the Boston Mothers, Hopkins wrote, “There are 100% Americans who have objected to the fact that we employed a Mexican to do this work, but I have never believed that art could be made either racial or national.”
 As to the images not being “nice,” “if that be a criterion of judgment many of the great works of the medieval masters would have to be removed from the Louvre.”

-Month after month, Orozco applied paint to wet plaster.
+Month after month, Orozco applied paint to plaster.
 Across the walls spread cannons and chains.
 Huddled masses.
-Four grisly “Gods of the Modern World.”
-Even as Orozco worked in a library basement, the more celebrated Diego Rivera was painting at Rockefeller Center in Manhattan.
+Grisly “Gods of the Modern World.”
+As Orozco worked in a library basement, the more celebrated Diego Rivera was painting at Rockefeller Center in Manhattan.
 But when Rivera put Lenin on one wall, he was fired.
 The mural was destroyed.
 Orozco kept working.

 “The position Dartmouth was taking,” he remembered, “expressed one of the most highly prized of American virtues: freedom — of speech and thought, of conscience and the press — the freedoms of which the American people have always been justifiably proud.”